 Broom Brownies - What a great surprise to drive down a road see that

 someone has been cutting broom there - and we'll never know who

 it was!
 Blessings on the Broom Brownies!

 Cut Anytime Roads - The people and govt of a town, city or district may decide to clear a particular road or neighborhood that year.
 People who have been trained and signed waivers can then go out and cut on that road whenever they have time - from late April until the seed pods form.
 The pick up or chip up of the cut broom must be arranged IN ADVANCE.
-The broom can be stacked in piles close to the shoulder - not on the road.
+The broom can be stacked in piles - not on the road - and beyond where the mowers cut.
 You must have

 permission to start cutting.
 Cut Anytime Roads are a great way to clear huge amounts of broom!
 Your help is greatly appreciated.